Insurance Terms Word Search

 COINSURANCE

-With an 80/20 plan and $5,000 out-of-pocket maximum: after your deductible, you pay 20% until you hit $5,000 total — then insurance covers 100% for the rest of the year.
+Real example: With an 80/20 coinsurance plan and a $5,000 out-of-pocket maximum, if you have $30,000 in medical bills: after your deductible, you pay 20% of remaining costs until you hit $5,000 total — then your insurer covers 100% for the rest of the year.